Axolotlpi/my-svelte-template/README.md

 This is a svelte template modified to my preferences.

-# This branch - Main + single-page-app
+# This branch - Single page app, webpack version

+This branch has as close to the same function's as the Rollup single page app branch, but with webpack.

+**Single page app**:
 This is reorganized, and has simple routing for a spa.
 The directory structure is slightly modified as well as the css.